 A Community Operation

 Acute care surgeons do more than operate and can take on broader responsibilities.
 “We follow patients beyond surgery into recovery at home and see them as outpatients,” Dr. de Moya said.
 “We provide the full spectrum of care from the time they enter the Emergency Department until the resolution of the disease process.”

 During the course of treatment, surgeons might detect other health issues that can be addressed.
-For example, Dr. Juern said a woman may come to the Emergency Department with a severe skin infection that requires surgery.
+For example, a woman may come to the Emergency Department with a severe skin infection that requires surgery.
 While planning for the operation, the surgeon and his team might discover the patient has undiagnosed diabetes.
-“We would get her diabetes under control during the hospital stay and, at discharge, arrange a follow-up appointment to help her manage it,” he said.
+The team can get her diabetes under control and make arrangements for follow-up care.

 The Go-To Resource

 Froedtert Hospital offers formidable resources to treat acute care surgical patients.
 “We have a group of 15 trauma surgeons who provide this level of dedicated care 24/7,” Dr. de Moya said.
 “During the day we have five surgeons at any given time.
 At night and on weekends, two attending physicians are in the hospital all the time.”
 All faculty are double board-certified in general surgery and surgical critical care, and the team includes trauma-trained nurse practitioners and physician assistants.

 In addition to the 32 surgical suites at Froedtert Hospital, there are two specialized operating rooms, one for trauma and another for acute care surgery.
 The surgical teams have 24-hour access.
 Like the Trauma Center, these rooms are well-used.
 About 1,800 emergency surgeries are performed at Froedtert Hospital every year.